-Home Team will pitch first in Game 1.

 – Lower Seeds will present its Players on the Pit to start a Playoff Match.
 After the First Game, that Game’s Winning team must present its Players out First.
 Going Forward, whichever Team wins each game must Present its Players on the Pit First.

-– The First Round of the Playoffs will be a sudden death set of Matches between the Bottom Five teams from each division.
+– Play-In Games will be a sudden death set of Matches between the Bottom Five teams from each division.

 – Teams will each play the opposite seed from the second division.

-– This will be a One Match Playoff – Best of Nine Games.
-Winners move on and will be seeded in Second Round of Playoffs.
+– This will be a One Match Playoff – Best of Nine Games and is subject to the Playoff Fairness Provisions.
+Winners move on and will be seeded in the Playoffs.

 15 Teams Remain.
 The Team with the Best Record in the Regular Season will receive a Bye.